sergiokopplin/indigo/_posts/2020-02-02-unambiguous-personal-finance.md

 when we're unemployed, when we're at school, etc. In this post I'll make specific recommendations on how to maintain ample *liquidity* (money available for immediate spending) throughout your life.

-# Priority One: You Need Liquidity Right Now
+# Priority One: You Need Money Right Now

 Before we can realize our dreams tomorrow, we need to survive today.
 It is a fact of modern life that we spend money every day, if not every few hours.

-The money that we keep readily available for spending (a.k.a. *spending money*) should come from regular sources of income, like a biweekly paycheck.
+The money that we keep readily available for spending (*spending money*) should come from regular sources of income, like a biweekly paycheck.
 Spending money should be kept in a checking account and accessible via ATMs and a debit card.